MicrosoftDocs/microsoft-365-community/Community/creating-useful-views-in-lists-libraries.md

 - **Display 1 or 2 extra metadata columns for the default View** but more than that may be a higher cognitive load than what your users can handle.
 And more columns could lead to horizontal scrolling.

 - **You almost never need a Multiline column in a default View** as it breaks up the flow of rows in your list by adding different heights of text.
 This can slow down your user's reading/scanning of content in the View.

-- **Maybe, consider setting the List/Library to Classic** if performance is an issue with your user's machines or connection.
-Classic won't work forever, but it still works now.
-In Classic, the View is rendered _server side_ and takes the load off the browser having to do the heavy lifting.
-Modern List/Library Views do _all_ the lifting in the browser now.
-If your machine isn't great, you're _waiting_ instead of working in Modern.
-Know your customer's gear.

 ---